Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

                 if window.surface().version() >= 4 {
                     // If our server is recent enough and supports at least version 4 of the
                     // wl_surface interface, we can specify the damage in buffer coordinates.
-                    // This is obviously the best and do that if possible. window.surface().damage_buffer(0, 0, dimensions.0 as i32, dimensions.1 as i32);
+                    // This is obviously the best, so we do that if possible. window.surface().damage_buffer(0, 0, dimensions.0 as i32, dimensions.1 as i32);
                 } else {
                     // Otherwise, we fallback to compatilibity mode.
 Here we specify damage